Jack Johnson (American politician)

-Jack Johnson (born July 25, 1968) is an American politician and a Republican Party member of the Tennessee Senate for the 23rd district, which is composed of Williamson County.
+Jack Johnson (born July 25, 1968) is an American politician and a Republican Party member of the Tennessee Senate for the 27th district, which is composed of Williamson County.

 Early life and education

 Born in Amarillo, Texas, Johnson graduated from Texas State University with a Bachelor of Science degree in Education.
 Johnson is married to Deanna Carol Bell Johnson and they have three children.
-The Johnsons reportedly attend Grace Chapel Church in Franklin.

 Career

 Johnson is Vice President of public relations for Takl Inc., which is the company owning a smartphone app reportedly described as being the "“Uber for odd jobs" and as an "on-demand mobile platform that connects self-employed providers with users who need chores and small jobs completed".
 Johnson received ownership of LFGS, LLC (d.b.a.
 Leipers Fork Market) from his wife Deanna and Johnson is still reporting LFGS, LLC as both a source of income (along with income from DoorDash and MAFIAoZA'S pizzeria and neighborhood pub) and as an investment on his 2021 Statement of Disclosure of Interests form.

 In March 2006, Johnson was identified as a delegate of the Southern Republican Leadership Conference.